hilton/hilton.github.com/presentations/naming-guidelines.md

 Interestingly, this study also found that women comprehend more from abbreviations than men do.

 Naming might have been found to matter for source code quality.
-Butler *et al.* evaluated the quality of identifiers in eight large Java projects according to a number of naming style guidelines.
+Butler *et al.* \[[16](#references)\] evaluated the quality of identifiers in eight large Java projects according to a number of naming style guidelines.
-They found that the occurrence of naming violations correlated with code issues as reported by FindBugs, a static analysis tool for Java \[[16](#references)\].
+They found that the occurrence of naming violations correlated with code issues as reported by FindBugs, a static analysis tool for Java.
 In particular, capitalisation errors, using non-dictionary words and using more than four words were correlated with issues.

 Developers agree that naming matters.